 The major step in teaching any embroidery class, but especially to kids, is to be prepared.
-Most of then don’t have the patience to sit while you prepare the supplies.
+Often children don’t have the patience to sit while you prepare the supplies.
 Get all the supplies organized and ready to pull out at class or when the child is ready to learn.
 You might consider setting up a sewing basket for the child.
 It helps them to learn to keep track of their supplies, and sometimes the parents don’t stitch so won’t have the materials on hand.
 In their basket you might put the following items:

 - You can use floss or pearl cotton threads.
 A full skein, or the thicker pearl cotton, will let the child see their results better and will better cover the design lines.